ronniross/cognitive-valve/cognitive-symbiotic-valve-whitepaper.md

 # cognitive-valve (symbiotic-valve) whitepaper

-# Part I - Classical Definitions
+# Part I - Reducing Valve

 ## I. The biological brain as a reducing valve